lrgc01/docker-image_portfolio/docker.build/uwsgi/README.md

  - docker run -d --name=uwsgiSocket -v uwsgicfg:/uwsgi.d --publish 0.0.0.0:3131:3131 --publish 0.0.0.0:9191:9191 lrgc01/uwsgi-stretch_slim_ssh

-Change /uwsgi.d/uwsgi.ini according to your needs (socket, web server, etc).
+Change /uwsgi.d/uwsgi.ini according to your needs (socket, port, web server, app to start, etc).

 Other similar docker examples together with some explanation can be found in: